cedard234/cedard.me/_pages/about.md

 I am a prospective Ph.D. student in the EECS Department at UC Berkeley advised by [Prof Jaijeet Roychowdhury](https://jaijeet.github.io/jrpages/index.html).
 My research interests are in hardware accelerator design, both digital and analog approaches.

-I have completed my bachelor degree at Nanyang Technological University in the Electrical & Electronic Engineering department.
+I have earned my bachelor degree at Nanyang Technological University, Singapore in the Electrical & Electronic Engineering department.
 My specialization was Integrated Circuit Design.
-I did some IC-design related stuffs there too, including CNN accelerator design(my FYP project), DAC and LNA designs(my course projects).
+I did some IC-design related stuffs at NTU too, including designs regarding CNN accelerator(my FYP project), DAC and LNA(my course projects).

+I worked in MediaTek, Singapore in 2022, focusing on logic synthesis of APU/GPU.
+During summer break in 2023, I worked in IME, A*STAR in the field of cryogenic temperature sensor design for quantum computers.

 Aside from IC design research, I was the system administrator and hardware manager at [NTUHPC](https://ntuhpc.org/) from 2022 to 2023.
 I joined [ISC22](https://www.hpcadvisorycouncil.com/events/student-cluster-competition/)(online) and [SC22](https://sc22.supercomputing.org/program/studentssc/student-cluster-competition/)(onsite).
 Configuring HPC servers is so much fun.